A C EAchieve, Create, Enjoy

 Year 1, 2 and 3

 The final part of the Talk for Writing process is ‘innovation’.
 Over the previous weeks the children will have been equipped with the skills required for inventing their own text from beginning to end.
 They will come up with their own ideas and be able to box them up.
 They will then be able to produce an independent piece of writing showcasing their text.
+This begins as simple changes in year 1, keeping close to the text that they have learnt, moving further away from the model text as they move through years 2 and 3.

 Year 4, 5 and 6

 In Year 4,5 and 6, children follow a very similar approach although it is more advanced.
-It follows the same internalise, imitate and innovate structure as is used in KS1.
+It follows the same internalise and innovate structure as is used in KS1.
 Children, again, have to identify key features of the text they are learning and think about the key ingredients they need to include in their own work.
 Children are given lots of opportunities to re-draft their work using the comments from the teachers marking.
 Over the course of the unit, children are encouraged to share ideas for others to ‘magpie’.
 This means they can use the good ideas from their peers in their own writing.

 The most important factor of Talk for Writing is that each stage is heavily guided and modelled in the early stages of each unit by the teacher and other adults.
 This gives the children the necessary tools they need to become confident writers of any genre.